vitaly-t/pg-promise/README.md

                     // then fixes single-quote symbols and wraps it up in
                     // single quotes (unless flag 'raw' is set);

+pgp.as.func(func, raw);
+                    // calls the function to get the actual value, and then
+                    // formats it according to the returned type.

 pgp.as.array(array); // converts array into PostgreSQL Array Type constructor
                      // string: array[]